Lore has it that the concept of the gum tree

 vandals in October 1999 -- but you can’t keep a good tradition, even a

 slightly disgusting one, down!
-Within days the new tree pictured
+Within days a new tree (pictured

 made its farewell appearance as a “float” in the 1999 Homecoming parade.